-Michelle Herrera talks us through the transformative personal and creative journey that led to her jewelry brand Coba
+Michelle Herrera talks us through the transformative journey of self-love that led to her jewelry brand Coba

 The mark of true Art lies in the artist’s ability to take their life experiences, good or bad as they may be, and turn them into overarching pieces of art or products that encompass the human experience in its entirety and are able to resonate with people across the world.